-SMELL Of all the senses, smell triggers the most intense associations.
-Smell according to Simon Faure Field of Singapore based consultancy Equal Strategy, is a key to making client spend more time in commercial, retail and hospitality environment.
+Of all the senses, smell triggers the most intense associations.
+Smell according to Simon Faure Field of Singapore based consultancy Equal Strategy, is a key to making client spend more time in commercial, retail, and hospitality environments.

 Concocting the right smell for a property can take several weeks.
 “We meet with the general manager and his management team to discuss and refine how the hotel’s brand can be translated into music and fragrance”.

 Equal Strategy then formulate s an identity statement: potential scent and genre of music are developed on the basis, and before long, the hotel has a “sensory identity”, as Faure Field calls it.